AI-built software needs production trust before people depend on it.

 CTOs

-You're carrying roadmap pressure, vendor risk, and production accountability — often all on the same Tuesday.
+You're carrying roadmap pressure, vendor risk, and production accountability at the same time.

-We partner as product engineers, settle technical direction before sprints, and stay attached after launch.
+We partner as product engineers, settle technical direction before sprints, and preserve context after launch.

 VPs of Product